 Soyuz-5 could use modified launch facilities of the Soyuz family.
 However a major departure of the Soyuz-5 design from the classic cone-shaped architecture of Soyuz rockets toward a more traditional cylindrical design will likely mean that the iconic "tulip" structures of the launch pad would have to go.

 As of 2013, a pair of Soyuz pads operated in Baikonur, a total of four Soyuz launch pads once existed at Russia's northern launch site in Plesetsk, and one pad was operational at the European space center in Kourou, French Guiana.
-One more pad is under construction in Vostochny in the Russian Far East.
+One more pad was under construction in Vostochny in the Russian Far East and completed in 2016.

 TsSKB Progress first disclosed the existence of the Soyuz-5 concept in March 2013.
 The head of the company Aleksandr Kirilin mentioned the work in the context of the cancellation of the Rus-M project in 2011, which became a victim of the competition with the Angara.
 According to Kirilin, the work on Soyuz-5 started at the company's own initiative, however it became a part of a broader study code-named Magistral ("Main Road") looking into the future goals in space conducted by the Russian space agency, Roskosmos.
 In June 2013, TsSKB Progress unveiled a scale model of Soyuz-5 at the Paris Air and Space Show in Le Bourget, France.
 On June 27, at a press-conference dedicated to the activities of TsSKB Progress in the first half of 2013, the company's head Aleksandr Kirilin said that given adequate funding, the rocket could be built during the time period from 2020 to 2025.